Canyon Day is the semi-annual event where members of the Reed community join together for a day of work to help protect and restore the canyon.

 This event is free and open to all ages.

 Meet your peers anytime between 9 a.m. and 3 p.m.
-We will be working towards the western edge of Reed Lake near the waterfall.
+We will be working in the lower canyon, between the area of the Sequoia residence hall and the Canyon House.

 Questions?
 Contact Zac Perry at 503/572-8636 or firstname.lastname@example.org.